Selecting a language will automatically trigger the translation of the page content.

 Income Tax - Retirement Savings Contributions (deduction)

-Verified 08 June 2023 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 17 April 2024 - Directorate for Legal and Administrative Information (Prime Minister)

 You will have to wait for your retirement (except exceptional release case) to touch a life annuity or a capital.
-That money will then be taxable.
+That money will then be available taxable.

 You may be eligible for the deduction of contributions you have made for the following retirement savings products, subject to conditions: